ethereum-mining/ethminer/API_DOCUMENTATION.md

 }
 ```

-and expect back a response like this
+and expect back a response like this:

 ```js
 {